NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion: Introduction

-We propose \textit{NatADiff}, a highly transferable, diffusion-based \cite{DenoisingDiffusion_Ho2020, Song2022} adversarial sample generation method.
+We propose \textit{NatADiff}, a highly transferable, diffusion-based \citep{DenoisingDiffusion_Ho2020, Song2022} adversarial sample generation method.
 NatADiff leverages the link between contextual cues and test-time errors by guiding the diffusion sampling trajectory towards the intersection of the adversarial and true classes, a technique we define as ``adversarial boundary guidance''.
-Additionally, we incorporate classifier augmentations to improve the quality of off-the-shelf classifier-guided diffusion \cite{Shen2024}, and use time-travel sampling to enhance overall sample quality \cite{Lugmayr2022}.
-We find that NatADiff-generated samples achieve comparable attack success rates to current state-of-the-art adversarial attacks, while exhibiting significantly higher transferability across models.
-Furthermore, samples generated using NatADiff align closely with known test-time errors with respect to their Fr\'echet inception distance (FID) \cite{Frechet1957}.
-These results demonstrate that NatADiff produces adversarial samples that not only transfer more effectively across models, but also more faithfully resemble naturally occurring test-time errors.
-To summarize our contributions: \begin{enumerate*}[label=(\roman*)] \item We propose NatADiff, incorporating classifier transformations, gradient normalization, and time-travel sampling \cite{Shen2024, Lugmayr2022, FreeDoM_Yu2023} to improve adversarial classifier guidance and image fidelity; \item We design an adversarial boundary guidance algorithm to reliably navigate the complex, learned manifold, allowing us to generate natural adversarial samples, with significantly high transferability. \item We explore how convolution and transformer based classifiers perceive natural adversarial samples, exposing interesting properties of the feature representations learned by deep learning models. \end{enumerate*}
+Additionally, we incorporate classifier augmentations to reduce the strength of the constrained adversarial perturbation and to further guide the sampling trajectory towards regions of the image manifold that incorporate features from the adversarial class.
+We find that NatADiff-generated samples achieve comparable white-box (same target and victim classifier) attack success rates to current state-of-the-art adversarial attacks, while exhibiting significantly higher transferability (different target and victim classifier) across models.
+Furthermore, samples generated using NatADiff align more closely with known test-time errors (with respect to their Fr\'echet inception distance (FID) \citep{Frechet1957}) than those generated through adversarial classifier guidance alone \citep{Dai2024}.
+These results demonstrate that NatADiff produces adversarial samples that not only transfer more effectively across models, but more faithfully resemble naturally occurring test-time errors.
+To summarize our contributions: \begin{enumerate*}[label=(\roman*)] \item We propose NatADiff, incorporating classifier transformations, gradient normalization, and time-travel sampling \citep{Shen2024, Lugmayr2022, FreeDoM_Yu2023} to improve adversarial classifier guidance and image quality; \item We design an adversarial boundary guidance algorithm to reliably navigate the complex, learned manifold, allowing us to generate natural adversarial samples with significantly higher transferability than existing approaches. \item We explore how convolution and transformer based classifiers perceive natural adversarial samples, exposing interesting properties of the feature representations learned by deep learning models. \end{enumerate*}